Netflix/spectator/docs/ext/thread-pools.md

 # Thread Pools

-Java's [ThreadPoolExecutor][ThreadPoolExecutorJavadoc] exposes several properties that are useful to monitor to assess the health, performance, and configuration of the pool.
+Java's [ThreadPoolExecutor] exposes several properties that are useful to monitor to assess the health, performance, and configuration of the pool.

 ## Getting Started

-To report thread pool metrics, one can attach a [ThreadPoolMonitor][ThreadPoolMonitorJavadoc] in the following manner:
+To report thread pool metrics, one can attach a [ThreadPoolMonitor] in the following manner:

 ```java
 import com.netflix.spectator.api.patterns.ThreadPoolMonitor;